Coordinates

 If no arguments are provided to the constructor, a null bounding box is created.

-Note that any Mapbox GL method that accepts a LngLatBounds object as an argument or option can also accept an Array of two LngLatLike constructs and will perform an implicit conversion.
+Note that any GL method that accepts a LngLatBounds object as an argument or option can also accept an Array of two LngLatLike constructs and will perform an implicit conversion.
 This flexible type is documented as LngLatBoundsLike.

 Example